 National Disability Insurance Scheme in South Australia

-The National Disability Insurance Scheme (NDIS) is the new way of providing support for Australians with disability, their families and carers.
+The National Disability Insurance Scheme (NDIS) is the Australian Government funding model to support individual people with disability.
 The National Disability Insurance Agency (NDIA) is the statutory agency responsible for implementing the NDIS.

 For more information about access to the NDIS in South Australia, go to NDIS in South Australia.